 Landlords are bound by California law to reveal a variety of things about their rental property.
 Specifically, landlords must declare anything that may impact the health of their California tenants.

-The following are some important disclosures that as per the California laws, you must provide a prospective tenant.
-California landlords' responsibilities include abiding by these rules.
+The following are some important disclosures that as per state laws, you must provide a prospective tenant.
+Landlord responsibilities in California include abiding by these rules.

 Lead-Based Paint Disclosure

-All California landlords must disclose if their property contains lead-based paints.
+All California landlords must disclose if their rentals contain lead-based paints.
 Rather than being specific to the California laws, this disclosure is something every landlord in the country must make.
 Additionally, you must make your tenant aware if your rental unit was built before 1978.

-All landlords in California must provide their tenants with general information regarding bedbugs.
+All landlords must provide their tenants with general information regarding bedbugs.
 Including, what bedbugs look like and when they typically appear.

 Disclosure of Registered Sex Offender